Listen to this post with Alexa!

-Austin’s shiny new central library was designed to be a community gathering point.
+Austin’s shiny Central Library was designed to be a community gathering point.
 This state-of-the-art facility is built on the fact that modern libraries are about so much more than books.
 As with any decent library, you’ll find plenty of spots for curling up with a good story.
 Guided tours are given Wednesdays and Saturdays at 12:30 p.m.
 Find a full list of Austin’s public libraries here.

 5. Allow your dog to run free

 You need to take your dog on regular walks, so why not do it at a place you both can enjoy.
 Austin has several dog parks where your pooch can be off leash.
 We can recommend six perfect Austin dog parks sure to help you and Fido enjoy Austin’s natural beauty.